my-language-skills/simple-advertising/README.txt

 License: GNU 3.0
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-This plugin provides simple handy tool for spreading advertisment over all web-pages which display posts or pages.
-Only works with multisite installation!(single-site coming soon)
+This plugin provides simple handy tool for spreading advertisment (as images) over all web-pages which display posts or pages or CPT's.
+Only works with multisite installation!

 == Description ==